Skip to main content

 They reduce friction for users while closing off some of the most common attack paths that criminals exploit."

-But like any security measure, they’re only as strong as the recovery and backup options around them.
+Like any security measure, passkeys are only as strong as the recovery and backup options around them.

 A good rollout includes clear guidance, multiple secure recovery paths, and alternative methods for those unable to use passkeys.

-For most people and organisations, passkeys offer a safer, faster, and easier way to log in - and they’re likely to become a standard option in the years ahead.
+For most people and organisations, passkeys offer a safer, faster, and easier way to sign in - and they are likely to become a standard option in the years ahead.

 FAQs